Startups should not use react if they want to be acquired

 If you use React, you cannot go against Facebook for any patent they hold.
 Full period.

-In other words: quid pro quo.
 Facebook, is that what you think Open Source is about?

 For the sake of illustration, say you’re a fridge company “Fridgebook Inc.” who markets intelligent fridges.
 Your fridges have a screen that runs your proprietary application, and you use React for the UI.